Eating Well for Super Immunity

 - For veggies, choose steamed broccoli, cauliflower, cabbage, carrots, leafy greens, and sweet potatoes.

-- Fermented foods such as miso, sauerkraut, kim chi (click for recipe) and yogurt help promote healthy intestinal flora and combat harmful bacteria in the GI tract.
+- Fermented foods such as miso, sauerkraut, kimchi, and yogurt help promote healthy intestinal flora and combat harmful bacteria in the GI tract.

 - Limit red meat; instead, eat moderate amounts of fish and poultry.